Where do I start?

 Marcia Langton examines rituals, taboos and the Indigenous rules of engagement.

-For this year’s biggest names and not-to-be-missed galas, check out our Festival Highlights.
+For this year’s biggest names and not-to-be-missed galas, check out some of our Festival Highlights, below.

 Nights at Carriageworks

 After sundown, some of the Festival’s most intriguing guests settle in for revealing conversations at Carriageworks.
 At Bay 17, catch author of Call Me by Your Name and Enigma Variations, André Aciman; Pulitzer Prize-winning author Jennifer Egan (A Visit from the Goon Squad and Manhattan Beach); and iconic New York poet, novelist and performer Eileen Myles.

 Over at Bay 20, Festival guests will take to the stage to share their queer literary heroes in Gay for Page; New York Times journalists Wesley Morris and Jenna Wortham present an exclusive episode of their podcast, Still Processing; and Nakkiah Lui and a guest host record a special episode of Pretty for an Aboriginal.

 Economic inequality is on the rise, including in Trump’s America, and here in Australia, so where does this leave people in affected areas and industries?
 North Korea’s citizens are sealed off from the world and only allowed access to state-run propaganda – but amid the headlines, have we forgotten the plight of North Korean people themselves?

 Take a fresh look at some of the most pressing issues facing the world today with our Thinking Globally series.
 Join Pulitzer Prize-winning staff writer for The Washington Post Amy Goldstein, NBC News reporter Katy Tur, political science professor Robert E. Kelly, Vanity Fair correspondent Gabriel Sherman, and Asia Editor of The Times Richard Lloyd Parry.